 Persons with Disabilities

 The constitution prohibits discrimination against persons with physical or mental disabilities.
-Persons with physical, sensory, intellectual, and mental disabilities faced discrimination in employment, education, access to health care, air travel and other transportation, and provision of other state services.
-Most buildings and public infrastructure remained inaccessible for individuals with disabilities.
-Children with disabilities suffered from the underresourced educational system and attended school in disproportionately low numbers.
+Nevertheless, persons with physical, sensory, intellectual, and mental disabilities faced discrimination in employment, education, access to health care, air travel and other transportation, and provision of other state services.
+Most buildings and public infrastructure remained inaccessible for persons with disabilities.
+Children with disabilities experienced an under-resourced educational system and attended school in disproportionately low numbers.
 The government endorsed sign language as a national language for all government programs, although access to interpreters was limited.

 Through the National Board for the Disabled, the government granted funds to a number of NGOs that provided services to persons with disabilities.
 The government provided free medical consultations and treatment for persons with mental disabilities, but such services were rarely available outside major cities.
 Most persons with disabilities did not find training or work outside the family structure (see section 7.d.).

 Acts of Violence, Discrimination, and Other Abuses Based on Sexual Orientation and Gender Identity

 Consensual same-sex sexual relations and acts of “gross indecency” between males are illegal.
 The maximum penalty for same-sex sexual relations is 14 years’ imprisonment; for acts of gross indecency between male persons (a misdemeanor), is three years.
 There were no reports of prosecutions directed at lesbian, gay, bisexual, transgender, and intersex persons under these provisions during the year.
 There were reports of societal violence and discrimination against such persons, and they were vulnerable to societal stigmatization, which may have led to underreporting.